On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Conclusions

 \section{Conclusions}

-This paper examined a \ac{MU-MIMO} \ac{OFDM} \ac{ISAC} network that concurrently serves multiple \acp{UE} and performs monostatic sensing.
-The temporal evolution of the propagation environment was shown to induce channel aging, motivating the development of an aging-aware channel estimator, as well as Doppler-affected clutter.
-The clutter's structure enabled us to develop a novel radar pipeline, which facilitates the estimation of multiple target positions in a clutter-dominated environment.
-Said pipeline's low complexity makes it possible to be deployed on \ac{ISAC}-capable \acp{BS} operating in the presence of urban clutter, a scenario for which Kronecker-separability holds.
-Our results show that, in low-to-moderate mobility regimes, reliance on a block-fading model leads to substantial performance degradation compared to aging-aware estimation.
-Moreover, we have shown that under reasonable assumptions, structured clutter can be effectively modeled and mitigated, enabling more accurate evaluation of \ac{ISAC} performance.
-As part of future work, we plan on extending this model to multi-static \ac{ISAC} scenarios, where the sensing geometry is more complex and perfect knowledge of the transmitted symbol is not always guaranteed.
-Furthermore, non-homogeneous clutter models will be investigated.
+\review{This paper examined an \ac{MIMO} \ac{OFDM} \ac{ISAC} network that serves a \ac{UE} and performs monostatic sensing.
+The temporal evolution of the propagation environment induces channel aging, motivating the development of an aging-aware channel estimator and Doppler-affected clutter model.
+This clutter model allowed the development of a novel pre-detection radar processing pipeline, able to generate high-quality range maps in a clutter-dominated environment.
+Its low complexity makes it possible to be deployed on \ac{ISAC}-capable \acp{BS} operating in the presence of urban clutter.
+Our results show that, in low-to-moderate mobility regimes, reliance on a block-fading model leads to substantial performance degradation.
+We have shown that under reasonable assumptions, structured clutter can be effectively modeled and mitigated, enabling more accurate evaluation of \ac{ISAC} performance.
+Furthermore, the proposed robustness analysis has shown that the proposed method can withstand moderate non-separability while still preserving target identifiability.
+As part of future work, we plan on extending this model to multi-static \ac{ISAC} scenarios, where perfect knowledge of the transmitted symbols is not always guaranteed.
+Furthermore, non-homogeneous clutter models will be investigated.}